RadialSpark/LAN-Stack/README.md

  - [ ] Phase 1
   - [ ] Add Initial server code and boot scripts
   - [ ] Add configurations to adhere to the new folder structure
+  - [ ] Add in functionality for basic user management
+  - [ ] Configure testing environment and write example test for user management functionality
  - [ ] Phase 2
   - [ ] Setup and configure Webpack
   - [ ] Convert all possibly Gulp/Systemjs implementations to Webpack